Château de Chenonceau: Louise Dupin

-The widowed Louise Dupin saved the château from destruction during the French Revolution, preserving it from being destroyed by the Revolutionary Guard because "it was essential to travel and commerce, being the only bridge across the river for many miles."
+The widowed Louise Dupin saved the château from destruction during the French Revolution, preserving it from being destroyed by the Revolutionaries because "it was essential to travel and commerce, being the only bridge across the river for many leagues."

 Marguerite Pelouze

 In 1864 Marguerite Pelouze, a rich heiress, acquired the château.
 Around 1875 she commissioned the architect Félix Roguet to restore it.
-He almost completely renewed the interior and removed several of Catherine de' Medici's additions, including the rooms between the library and the chapel and her alterations to the north facade, among which were figures of Hercules, Pallas, Apollo, and Cybele that were moved to the park.
+He almost completely renewed the interior and removed several of Catherine de' Medici's additions, including the rooms between the library and the chapel and her alterations to the north façade, among which were figures of Hercules, Pallas, Apollo, and Cybele that were moved to the park.
 With the money Marguerite spent on these projects and elaborate parties, her finances were depleted, and the château was seized and sold.

 Recent history

 José-Emilio Terry, a Cuban millionaire, acquired Chenonceau from Madame Pelouze in 1891.
 Terry sold it in 1896 to a family member, Francisco Terry.
-In 1913, the château was acquired by Henri Menier, a member of the Menier family, famous for their chocolates, who still own it to this day.
+In 1913, the château was acquired by Henri Menier, a member of the Menier family, famous for their chocolates, who still owns it to this day.

-During World War I Gaston Menier set up the gallery to be used as a hospital ward.
+During World War I, Gaston Menier set up the gallery to be used as a hospital ward.
 During the Second World War, the château was bombed by the Germans in June 1940.
-It was also a means of escaping from the Nazi-occupied zone on one side of the river Cher to the "free" zone on the opposite bank.
+It was also a means of escaping from the Nazi-occupied zone on one side of the River Cher to the "free" zone on the opposite bank.
 Occupied by the Germans, the château was bombed by the Allies on 7 June 1944, when the chapel was hit and its windows destroyed.

 In 1951, the Menier family entrusted the château's restoration to Bernard Voisin, who brought the dilapidated structure and the gardens (ravaged in the Cher flood in 1940) back to a reflection of its former glory.